binyang424/PolyTex/doc/_build/html/_sources/source/test/curve2D_interp_with_confidence.rst.txt

     import numpy as np
-    from polykriging.kriging import curve2D
+    from polytex.kriging import curve2D
-    import polykriging as pk
+    import polytex as pk
     import matplotlib.pyplot as plt

     # Make up some data